slicer69/RobotServer/README.md

 This file contains the networking components and chat server for the Pico-powered robot.
 This file must be installed on the Pico with the fielname "main.py" so that it runs when the Pico powers on.
-This program connects to a local network using the credentials stored in the variables "ssid" and "password", which are located near the top of the main.py file.
+This program connects to a local network using the credentials stored in the variables "NETWORK_NAME" and "NETWORK_PASSWORD", which are located near the top of the main.py file.
+These variables can be changed to suit your network.

 Once connected to the network this program waits for a network connection from a plain-text client, such as telnet or nc.
 It then processes commands sent to it.
 The client can send the command "help"